 Java and API Design: Best Practices

-API design is a critical aspect of software development, especially in the contemporary era where services are increasingly interconnected through APIs.
+API design is a critical aspect of software development, especially in the modern era where services are increasingly interconnected through APIs.
 Java, being one of the most popular programming languages, has a plethora of libraries and frameworks that help in designing and implementing APIs.
 In this article, we will focus on some best practices to keep in mind while designing APIs in Java.

 1. Keep it Simple

 Simplicity is key when it comes to API design.
 The API should be easy to understand and use for the developers who will be consuming it.
-This means naming your endpoints in a clear and concise manner, keeping the number of endpoints to a minimum, and using straightforward request and response models.
+This means naming your endpoints in a clear and concise manner, keeping the number of endpoints to a minimum, and using simpler request and response models.

 2. Use HTTP methods correctly